 The middle path is right-sized governance.
 Config management, skills distribution, and rule enforcement at a scale that matches your business.
 This might mean a simple file-based configuration system distributed across machines, a lightweight custom agent that enforces configuration consistency, or a shared repository of skills and rulesets that gets deployed to each employee's environment.

 The key principle is: start simple and scale up only when you need to.
 A team of ten doesn't need the same infrastructure as a team of five hundred.
-But a team of ten absolutely needs governance — the question is how much.
+But a team of ten absolutely needs governance.
+The question is how much.
 Get the foundation right at ten people, and scaling to fifty is straightforward.
 Skip governance at ten, and you'll be fighting fires at twenty.